KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     :type: scalar
     :access: Get only

-    Sum of all the Max thrust of all the currently active engines In Kilonewtons.
+    Sum of all the :ref:`engines' MAXTHRUSTs <engine_MAXTHRUST>` of all the currently active engines In Kilonewtons.

-.. method:: Engine:MAXTHRUSTAT(pressure)
+.. method:: Vessel:MAXTHRUSTAT(pressure)

     :parameter pressure: atmospheric pressure (in standard Kerbin atmospheres)
     :type: scalar (kN)

-    Sum of all the Max thrust of all the currently active engines In Kilonewtons at the given atmospheric pressure.
+    Sum of all the :ref:`engines' MAXTHRUSTATs <engine_MAXTHRUSTAT>` of all the currently active engines In Kilonewtons at the given atmospheric pressure.
 Use a pressure of 0 for vacuum, and 1 for sea level (on Kerbin).

-.. attribute:: vessel:AVAILABLETHRUST
+.. attribute:: Vessel:AVAILABLETHRUST

     :type: scalar
     :access: Get only

-    Sum of all the Max thrust of all the currently active engines taking into acount their throttlelimits.
+    Sum of all the :ref:`engines' AVAILABLETHRUSTs <engine_AVAILABLETHRUST>` of all the currently active engines taking into acount their throttlelimits.
 Result is in Kilonewtons.

-.. method:: Engine:AVAILABLETHRUSTAT(pressure)
+.. method:: Vessel:AVAILABLETHRUSTAT(pressure)

     :parameter pressure: atmospheric pressure (in standard Kerbin atmospheres)
     :type: scalar (kN)

-    Sum of all the Max thrust of all the currently active engines taking into acount their throttlelimits at the given atmospheric pressure.
+    Sum of all the :ref:`engines' AVAILABLETHRUSTATs <engine_AVAILABLETHRUSTAT>` of all the currently active engines taking into acount their throttlelimits at the given atmospheric pressure.
 Result is in Kilonewtons.
 Use a pressure of 0 for vacuum, and 1 for sea level (on Kerbin).

 .. attribute:: Vessel:FACING